AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/001-the-first-few-days.md

 "Thank you."
 But Sage was already gone.
 I sighed and flopped back on my bed.
 I should go downstairs to the gym.
 Or maybe I should go to the beach with my brothers.
 I could go take them to play paintball.
 I could have Dorian bring Drake over.
 No - I forgot he's with Reginald and the other dragons doing dragon things.
 Whatever the fuck that was.

 I pulled myself up off my bed and paced.
-Ophelia meowed at me
+Ophelia meowed at me, "What?"

+She threw her tail up and then curled up and ignored me.
+"Yeah yeah yeah.
+I know I'm
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAxNjIyMjQxNywtMzQ3MzcxODA5XX0=
+eyJoaXN0b3J5IjpbLTI1MjUxNzIzNywyMDE2MjIyNDE3LC0zND
+czNzE4MDldfQ==
 -->